-Medical marijuana is now the law of the land in 29 states and the District of Columbia.
-Whatever your political stance on the subject, researchers who study the matter are finding that medical marijuana can benefit you in more ways than making Cheech and Chong funny.
+Medical marijuana is now the law of the land in 36 states and the District of Columbia.
+Whatever your political stance on the subject, researchers who study the matter are finding that medical marijuana can benefit you in more ways than making Cheech and Chong funny (though we’d argue you don’t need it).

 In fact, the stringent process that marijuana has undergone to be medically legalized shows that the benefits are there.
 Previously seen as the most insidious drug, it wasn’t until the 1960s that Raphael Mechoulam began taking his first steps toward figuring out the chemical makeup of the plant.
 As we learn more about cannabis as a potential medicine, how can marijuana help those in need?